 Floors including sub-floors

-Repair category 1
+Repair category 2

 Notes It is not unusual to discover areas of past water spillage when floor coverings are removed in kitchen and bathroom compartments, revealing the need for further repair and maintenance work.
+There are cracked tiles in the ensuite bathroom and wc.